 Parcel vs. Pallet Shipping: Which One to Choose?

-Parcel shipping
+Parcel (Courier) shipping

 Parcels are small, lightweight shipments that weigh below 150 lbs and can be lifted without assistance.
-They are labeled and shipped individually, and usually come in boxes with internal protective material, such as bubble wrap or styrofoam.
+They are labeled and shipped individually and usually come in boxes with internal protective material, such as bubble wrap or styrofoam.

 Some carriers categorize boxes as parcels if their combined length and girth don’t exceed 165 inches.